haproxytech/helm-charts/haproxy/README.md

 ### Using values from YAML file

-As opposed to using many `--set` invocations, much simpler approach is to define value overrides in a separate YAML file and specify them when invoking Helm:
+As opposed to using many `--set` invocations, much simpler approach is to define value overrides in a separate YAML file and specify them when invoking Helm.
+The `config` block can also support using helm templates to populate dynamic values, e.g. `{{ .Release.Name }}`.

 _mylb.yaml_: